good-ware/js-task-queue/README.md

 await ret.promise;
 ```

-## Advanced Usage

-Consider the following constraints:

-1. Up to 10 worker functions can execute simultaneously
-2. When all 10 workers are running, up to 40 tasks can call `await push()` without waiting for a worker task to finish

-These constraints can be enforced by setting `size` to 50 and `workers` to 10.

 ## Minimizing Memory Usage

 `push()` returns a new Promise each time it is called, thus consuming memory.
 Depending on your application, it may be necessary to limit calls to `push()` when the queue is full if you are unable to control the number of calls to `push().`